music-suite/music-suite/src/User-Guide.md

 ## Installing the Suite

-The Music Suite depends on the [Haskell platform][HaskellPlatform].
+The Music Suite depends on the [Haskell platform][haskell-platform].

-While not strictly required, [Lilypond][Lilypond] is highly recommended as it allow you to preview musical scores.
+While not strictly required, [Lilypond][lilypond] is highly recommended as it allow you to preview musical scores.
 See [Import and Export](#import-and-export) for other formats.

 To install the suite, simply install the Haskell platform, and then run: